Accidents do happen from time to time.

 - Hire a professional carpet cleaner.

 - The ‘type’ of carpet and upholstery cleaning used for urine odors is very important.
-Id done incorrectly, the odor or stain could permanently bonded to the protein to man-made fibers.
+If done incorrectly, the odor or stain could permanently bond the protein to man-made fibers.
 It’s best to hire a pro

 - Do not use cleaning chemicals like vinegar or ammonia.
 Strong chemical odors might encourage your pet to reinforce his urine scent mark within the area.